techfromsage/media-events-js/README.md

+## Terminology
+ * index - the video is split into multiple parts (starts at 0).
+Each part has a length defined by the interval
+ * interval - length of a index in milliseconds (currently 10 seconds long)
+ * scrub - event that is triggered when a user either clicks somewhere on the video timeline or clicks and drags
+ * tick - event that describes the amount of time spent within a index (maximum amount is the interval length)

 ## What are we trying to record for the video analytics?
- * Record what has been watched within a certain index
+ * Record how much time has been spent within a index
-   * Example index 0 had 10 seconds watched, index 1 had 10 seconds watched, etc
+   * Example index 0 had 10 seconds watched, index 1 had 2 seconds watched, etc
-   * Intervals are currently set to 10 seconds
- * When the video was paused
+ * When the video was paused (record the time)
- * Where seek events happened
+ * Where seek events happened (record the difference between where the user seeked from to their destination)
  * Premature ticks (caused by seek/pause events)
-   * Example: index 0 watched for 2 seconds, then a seek, then index 2 watched for 10 seconds
+   * Example: index 0 watched for 2 seconds, then a seek for 18 seconds, then index 2 watched for 10 seconds
    * Generated when either a seek or pause event happens
-   * The pause/seek event then records where the timeline carried on playing from

 ## Problem seen in live
 The video analytics are being revamped due to the original implementation using timers to generate